ngozosanca0/Cybersecurity-Home-Lab/Phase-2-Active-Directory-Deployment/Notes.md

 ## Server Name

-The Windows Server virtual machine was configured with the hostname: sancalab.local
+The Windows Server virtual machine was configured as the Domain Controller (DC01) for the domain:

+sancalab.local

 This created the first domain controller for the environment.